ionic-team/stencil-dev-server/README.md

 ## Deprecated: The stencil-dev-server is now integrated into @stencil/core.

+As of Stencil `0.10.0`, please use the `--serve` argument to enable Stencil's integrated dev-server, which replaces this project.

 # Stencil Dev Server

 This is a very simple http-server with a filewatcher and livereload built in.
 This server